New to Warriors Gaming Squad and the NBA 2K League? Read on to learn about the team, the league, and how it all works!

 4. So what’s Warriors Gaming Squad?
 One of those league teams?

 Exactly.
 Warriors Gaming Squad—WGS—is one of 25 teams in the NBA 2K League, and one of 22 teams owned by NBA franchises.
-WGS was one of the first 17 teams in the league when it started play in 2017.
-The team has five players who represent their team and play 2K against other teams.
-Main rivals include Portland’s Blazer5 Gaming, Minnesota’s T-Wolves Gaming, and Utah’s Jazz Gaming, against whom the played two consecutive conference finals from 2020-2021.
+WGS was one of the first 17 teams in the league when it started play in 2018.
+The team has five players who represent WGS and play 2K against other teams.
+Main rivals include Milwaukee’s Bucks Gaming, Minnesota’s T-Wolves Gaming, and Utah’s Jazz Gaming, against all of whom the team has played four Western Conference Finals since 2019.

 5. The gamers can pick who they want to play as?